Which city is cheaper, Heidelberg or Nuremberg?

 Trying to figure out where to travel next?
-This travel cost comparison between Nuremberg and Heidelberg can help.
+This travel comparison between Nuremberg and Heidelberg can help.
+It includes a travel cost comparison in addition to other factors.
 For many travelers, the cost of a destination is a primary consideration when choosing where to go.

 Located in Bavaria, Nuremberg is the region's second largest city.
 It is positioned on the banks of the Pegnitz River and the Main-Danube Canal, about 100 miles from Munich.
 Nuremberg is famous for a handful of things, including gingerbread, Christmas, and the Nuremberg Trials.
 The old town itself is beautiful, with gothic churches and impressive castles.
 It has quaint streets lined with beautiful houses and an old world atmosphere.